 Research into the impact of AI solutions currently relies on clinical studies and audits.
 Both methods present advantages and disadvantages.

-On a smaller scale, clinical audits are good practice to capture pragmatic and regular snapshots of real-world use.
+On a smaller scale, clinical audits are good practice for capturing pragmatic and regular snapshots of real-world use.
 In the UK, one of the lung health check sites using Veye Lung Nodules performed an audit of the device as part of their quality assurance.
 In general, the Royal College of Radiologists (RCR) provides systematic and logical templates for NHS trusts to check compliance and performance against standards.

 Audits are also a way for radiologists to steer AI developments.
 Their active engagement is needed to improve the adoption of new technologies.